OtagoPolytechnic/DunedinIoT/index.md

 # IoT Dunedin

+## Our Mission:
+To research and develop an open LoRaWAN consisting of one or more gateway devices, multiple sensor devices, and a central server.
+All of this in the central Dunedin area, to provide access to user data for use in custom mobile/web/desktop applications.

 ## What is the Internet of Things?
 The Internet of Things is the inter-networking of devices such as smart devices, sensors, software, and other items embedded with electronics.
 Connecting these devices to a network creates the Internet of Things and enables the collection and exchange of data between devices and server.